• Skip to primary navigation

 Mushroom ravioli, with nothing more than butter and some wilted greens, ready to get dressed with a few scrapes of parmesan.

-Don't get me wrong--you'll get some flavor in the pasta dough, just not as much as your instincts might make you believe when you see how many go into the finished product.
-Either way, there's more than one road to travel here, and, if you're short on dried mushrooms, try the filling and skip putting them in the dough.
+Don't get me wrong, you'll get some flavor in the pasta dough, just not as much as you might want.
+Either way, there's more than one way to make this, and, if you're short on dried mushrooms, try the filling and skip putting them in the dough.

 Hemileccinum subglabripes